 Professor Susanna Mancini (Ph.D., European University Institute, 1995; JD, University of Bologna, 1991) holds the Chair of Comparative Constitutional Law at the University of Bologna School of Law, and is a vice president of the International Association of Constitutional Law.
-She is interested in exploring how race and gender-related social and cultural constructs have shaped the balance of power and privilege in a liberal society, and in the role of the law in perpetuating and/or combating the marginalization of women and of racial, religious and sexual minorities.
+She is interested in exploring how race and gender-related social and cultural constructs have shaped the balance of power and privilege in a liberal society, and in the role of the law in perpetuating and/or combating the marginalization of women and of racial, religious, linguistic and sexual minorities.
 Her work explores issue of law and religion, reproductive rights, the partnership of feminism and multiculturalism, self-determination and secession.
-Her latest publications include The Conscience Wars (Cambridge University 2018, with Rosenfeld), and Comparative Constitutional Law.
-Cases and Materials (with Dorsen Rosenfeld, Sajo and Baer, West, 2016) and Constitutional Secularism in an Age of religious revival (Oxford University Press, 2014, with Rosenfeld).
+Her latest publications include The Conscience Wars (Cambridge University Press 2018, with Rosenfeld), Comparative Constitutional Law.
+Cases and Materials (with Dorsen Rosenfeld, Sajo and Baer, West, 2016) and Constitutional Secularism in an Age of Religious Revival (Oxford University Press, 2014, with Rosenfeld).

 Go to the Curriculum vitae